Missing large

 Recent Comments

-1. about 9 years ago on Tom the Dancing Bug
+1. over 9 years ago on Tom the Dancing Bug

 Once again, Tom The Dancing Bug purposely denigrates us, misstates and ridicules our position, and deliberately conflates that which we understand God has called an abomination with some minor little Israelite technicality.
 Homosexuality is more than just sexual confusion, it is a perversion against the order of nature and an offense to God and man.
 Homosexuality is the most promiscuous of the perversions, it lowers the status of women in every society that welcomes it, and it sexualizes children and makes them into prey for pederasty.
 And here comes Tom’s cartoon depicting the always-backward Christian homophobe baker who refuses to sell a cake to Neal and Bob.
 Panel after panel, the Christian dunce is shown to be a hypocrite loser and finally the homos return to save the day after the Christian repents for his gay-hatred.
 Folks, Jesus did not command his followers to embrace or tolerate homosexuality — and we already know this is an abomination before God — and there is certainly no scripture that encourages legalizing such a thing where it is presently not lawful.

-2. over 9 years ago on Pearls Before Swine
+2. almost 10 years ago on Pearls Before Swine

 Another winner from Stephan Pastis.
 Looks not be much, but brain be making real funny.